Service Mesh Microservices Architecture from Development to Canary Release Full Process Best Practices (Part 2)¶

 ## Metric name filtering

-# If empty, no filtering is performed
+# If empty, no filtering will occur

 metric_name_filter = ["etcd_server_proposals","etcd_server_leader","etcd_server_has","etcd_network_client"]